Call us now:

 Non-immigrant B visa in Thailand: understanding the requirements for working or starting a business

-It is governed by several key pieces of Thai law, including the Foreign Business Act B.E.
+However, before you can legally work in Thailand, it is crucial to choose the right visa.
+The Non-Immigrant B visa is the standard option for foreigners looking to work or run a company in the country.
+It’s governed by key Thai laws, including the Foreign Business Act B.E.
 2542 of 1999, the Labour Protection Act B.E.
-2541 of 1998 and the Immigration Act B.E.
+2541 of 1998, and the Immigration Act B.E.
 2522 of 1979.
-The Non-Immigrant B visa in Thailand is designed to strictly control foreign activities while allowing the transfer of international skills.
+This visa ensures foreign activities are regulated while enabling the transfer of international skills.

 Table of Contents